zowe/docs-site/docs/user-guide/install-nodejs-zos.md

     node --version
     ```

     If Node.js is installed correctly, the version of Node.js is displayed.
+If it is intalled correctly, you will see the version information on your device.
 1. After you install Node.js, set the *NODE_HOME* environment variable to the directory where Node.js is installed.
 For example, `NODE_HOME=/proj/mvd/node/installs/node-v6.14.4-os390-s390x`.

 ## Installing the SMP/E edition of Node.js - z/OS